topher-lo/quantum-kitties/README.md

 ![presenting on stage](https://live.staticflickr.com/4908/46974143822_3b40449513_w_d.jpg)

+You can play with the demo at : [http://quantum-kitties.herokuapp.com/](http://quantum-kitties.herokuapp.com/)

 ## Inspiration
 We wanted to learn the fundementals of quantum computing and found the idea of putting "Schrödinger's cats" on the web hilarious.